 Your comments, suggestions, concerns and compliments are important to us.
 Please feel free to give input directly to the classroom teacher or the Director.
-You are welcome to schedule time to speak privately with the teacher or the Director.
-Please call the school to schedule an appointment.
+You are welcome to schedule time to speak privately with the teacher or the Director by setting an appointment with the business office.
+To better serve our families and children you will be asked to fill out a yearly evaluation.